DataDog/dd-py-tracing-workshop/README.md

 In this first step, we'll use basic manual instrumentation to trace one single function from our application.
 Let's edit the `app.py` to do that.

-Import and configure tracing capabilities.
+First, we import and configure tracing capabilities...

 ```python
 # app.py